');

 About Hudson, WI

-Hudson is a mid-sized city in Wisconsin with a population of 15,004 residents.
-The median household income is $97,036 per year, which is above the national average.
-The median age in Hudson is 37.6 years.
+Hudson is a mid-sized city located in Wisconsin with a population of 15,004 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $97,036 per year, which is 29% above the national median of $75,149.
+The median age of 37.6 years is close to the US median age of 38.9 years.

 Cost of Living in Hudson, WI